If you need help from our foodbank there are a few simple steps to follow.

 1. Arrange a visit to a referral agency

 They will undertake a quick assessment of your situation and seek to support you in any way they can.
 They will then then phone through a referral to us here at Dundee Foodbank.
 Once the referral has been processed, you will be informed where and when you can collect it from by the referral agency.

 The local agency can also provide long term support if needed to help address some of the issues behind the reasons for your crisis.

 You can find a list of our local centres and opening times here.

-Once you hand over your voucher, please make one of the volunteers aware should you have any specific dietary requirements (e.g. vegetarian, gluten-free, halal, etc).
+Once you arrive please make one of the volunteers aware should you have any specific dietary requirements (e.g. vegetarian, gluten-free, halal, etc).
 Furthermore, if you do not have full cooking facilities, please make us aware and we will ensure the parcel is adapted.
 Furthermore, we sometimes have supplies of pet food, toiletries, nappies and female hygiene products.
 If you are in need of any of these, again please make one of the volunteers aware.